 Buying QA and test management software is not difficult when it is approached in three steps.
 First, perform a needs analysis to document the organizations requirements.
 Then, build the business case by reviewing the pain points or specific issues that the purchase of QA and test management software will mitigate.
 Finally, use these analyses to narrow down the choice of vendors who best meet the needs of the organization.

-The choice between emulators or real devices doesn't have to be a choice in testing anymore.
+The choice between emulators or real devices in testing doesn't have to be made